numpy/numpy/doc/source/reference/arrays.nditer.rst

 ----------------------

-In all the examples so far, the elements of `a` are provided by the iterator one at a time.
+In all the examples so far, the elements of `a` are provided by the iterator one at a time, because all the looping logic is internal to the iterator.
 While this is simple and convenient, it is not very efficient.
-A better approach is to move the one-dimensional inner loop out of the iterator and into your code.
+A better approach is to move the one-dimensional innermost loop into your code, external to the iterator.
 This way, NumPy's vectorized operations can be used on larger chunks of the elements being visited.

 The :class:`nditer` will try to provide chunks that are as large as possible to the inner loop.
 By forcing 'C' and 'F' order,